TheRemote/Legendary-OrangePi-i96/README.md

 <pre>sudo nano /etc/default/crda</pre>
 Add your two letter country code (mine is US) to the end of the bottom line (after the equals sign) that says REGDOMAIN=<br>
 Press Ctrl+X then Y to save the file.

+<h2>Docker Instructions</h2>
+Docker will run on the image as of V1.36.
+It requires the following change so that you don't get a service startup error:
+<pre>sudo update-alternatives --set iptables /usr/bin/iptables-legacy</pre>
+Now try starting the Docker service.
+If it still won't start then clear everything out (will clear all containers):
+<pre>sudo rm -rf /var/lib/docker/*
+sudo systemctl restart docker</pre>
+This will remove all of Docker's existing cache and regenerate it.
+It should start but it will be slow the first startup since it will rebuild the cache we just cleared.

 <h2>Build Instructions</h2>
 You should first clone the OrangePi_Build repository:<br>